Home » Minerals » Diamond » Brown Diamonds

 At that time - and continuing today - many people believe that the standard of diamond beauty and value is a clear, colorless stone.
 De Beers considered brown diamonds unsuitable for jewelry - but was that really true?

-In the mid-1980s the Argyle Mine in the East Kimberly region of Western Australia began producing diamonds.
+In the mid-1980s the Argyle Mine in the East Kimberley region of Western Australia began producing diamonds.
 It quickly became the largest diamond producer in the world on the basis of carat weight.

-The Argyle Mine produced a small number of clear, colorless diamonds and a small number of vivid fancy diamonds in pink, red, and blue colors.
-But, most of the rough coming out of their mine did not meet De Beers definition of "gem quality."
+A very small percentage of the rough diamonds mined at Argyle could be cut into stones on the D-to-Z color scale.
+The mine also produced a small number of colored diamonds in pink, red, blue, and violet colors.
+But, most of the rough coming out of their mine did not meet De Beers' definition of "gem quality."
+Why?
+They were brown!

 Managers at Argyle stopped selling their diamonds to De Beers.
-They sold their colorless diamonds and fancy-colored diamonds themselves.
-And, they sent their brown rough to India where skilled but low-cost workers cut it into tiny round brilliant diamonds.
+They decided to sell their colorless diamonds and fancy-colored diamonds themselves.
+And, they sent their brown rough to India where highly skilled but low-cost workers cut it into tiny round brilliant diamonds.
 Many of these tiny gems were as small as 0.01 or 0.02 carats.

 When life gives you lemons, make lemonade.
 When a mine gives you brown diamonds, you can make your choice of champagne, cognac, or chocolate. :-)